fmresearchnovak/stigma/README.md

 `rm -r ~/.local/share/apktool/`

-Also, it maybe be necessary to NOT use the Ubuntu provided version of apktool.
-Use the publically available one instead: https://ibotpeaches.github.io/Apktool/
+Also, it may be necessary to NOT use the Ubuntu provided version of apktool.
+Use the publicly available one instead: https://ibotpeaches.github.io/Apktool/

-### Advanced Usage
-Consider modifiying the final lines in the "main" portion of StigmaExecutor.py to configure which aspects of Stigma you would like to execute.

-The Stigma.py program can be used to parse and instrument a single smali file.
-This can be used to instrument a single class, for debugging, or for research purposes.

-`python3 Stigma.py /path/to/file.smali`

-Command line flags for Stigma.py include

-* __`-ow`__ "over-write" over-writes the input file with the instrumented version.
-* __`-o`__  "output file" (e.g., `python3 Stigma.py -o result.smali input.smali`) outputs the instrumented version of the input to the specified path.
-Note: input file must be the final argument given on the command line.
-* __`-a`__ "analytics" output analytics such as lines of code before and after Stigma instrumentation.
-All information is sent to analytics.dat in temporary directory.
+# Utilities and Auxiliary Programs

+* `stigma/count_pools.sh` - Bash command line utility for counting the references to strings, types, fields, and methods.
+Requires the installation of [https://github.com/JesusFreke/smali/](the smali command line tool).

+* `stigma/valid_smali_instructions.txt` and `stigma/ValidSmaliInstrunctions.py` comprehensive collection of all valid smali opcode names.

+* `stigma/app_check_eval.py` utility that searches for small collection of likely source function calls.
+Takes a path to a folder (containing APKs) as input.